JAlcocerT/JAlcocerT/content/blog/dev-fe.md

 Because I got it deployed statically for free at cloudflare pages [like so](https://github.com/JAlcocerT/serverless-invoices/blob/main/Deploy_to_CF.md), with all its features working: https://serverless-invoices.pages.dev/

 Its also interesting to see how it works the invoice editor, purely static.

-Idea for the markdown editor?
+> Idea for a markdown editor?

 Ill have to see also [react-invoice deployed at vercel](https://react-invoice-nu.vercel.app/) or [wikiJS](https://github.com/requarks/wiki) to get more ideas